New criminal offences to disrupt people smugglers set out in border Bill

 The new law is expected to make up part of the Government’s approach to tackling the complex issue, while also focusing on international cooperation and continuing removal of migrants without valid asylum claims from the country.

+Reacting to the Bill, Mubeen Bhutta, from British Red Cross, said: “We welcome the Government’s focus on improving the UK asylum system and its commitment to avoid further loss of life in the Channel.

+“However, the legislation announced today does not address one of the fundamental reasons why people put their lives in the hands of people smugglers, which is that there is no way to apply for asylum without already being in the UK.”

-Reacting to the bill, Natasha Tsangarides from refugee charity Freedom From Torture said it “will do nothing” to address the root causes of forced displacement and instead make methods refugees use to escape war and persecution “more dangerous”.
+Natasha Tsangarides from refugee charity Freedom From Torture added that instead it will make methods refugees use to escape war and persecution “more dangerous”.

 Home Office sources added while safe routes need to be working effectively, it cannot be the only answer or an alternative to stopping smuggling gangs.

-Asylum Matters executive director Louise Calvey said the Bill was repeating past mistakes, adding: “This Bill was a chance to make the change that’s desperately needed in our asylum system: to tackle the backlog; to let people work while they await their asylum decision; to save lives by creating safe ways to seek asylum.”
+Asylum Matters executive director Louise Calvey said: “This Bill was a chance to make the change that’s desperately needed in our asylum system: to tackle the backlog, to let people work while they await their asylum decision, to save lives by creating safe ways to seek asylum.

+“Instead, the Government has ignored evidence and experts to create a Bill that repeats the same mistakes that have been costing lives and causing immense suffering for years.”